vmikk/phylonext_manual/docs/parameters.md

     Whitespace is not allowed in taxonomic context!
     Please replace space with underscore (e.g., "Seed plants" should be speciefied as `--taxgroup Seed_plants`).

+^3^:
+    In some cases, when there are no age estimates available for the phylogenetic tree nodes, automatic tree retrieval could fail.
+Therefore, it could be helpful to override the maximum node age to obtain the tree.
+    Note, however, that in this case, units of some of the diversity indices (e.g., PD) become arbitrary.

 ## Generic options